Skip to content

 Portfolio deployment walkthrough — full build, test and serve cycle

-The three services inside the portfolio — each with its own deep-dive page:
+The three services inside the portfolio — each with its own deep-dive page.
+Hover to hold, drag to browse, or click a card to bring it to center:

 churn classification